-Trade receivables - related party are made up of amounts due from Hainan Savy Akers Biosciences Ltd ("Hainan"), a joint venture between Akers, Thomas Knox, Akers' current Board Chairman, and Hainan Savy Investment Management Ltd, located in the People's Republic of China.
+Trade receivables - related party are made up of amounts due from Hainan Savy Akers Biosciences Ltd ("Hainan"), a joint venture between Akers, Thomas Knox, Akers' former Board Chairman, and Hainan Savy Investment Management Ltd, located in the People's Republic of China.
 The Company holds a 19.9% position in the joint venture.
-The amount due is non-interest bearing, unsecured and generally has a term of 30-90 days (Note 17).
+The amount due is non-interest bearing, unsecured and generally has a term of 30-90 days (Note 16).
+Credit terms of 180 days were extended to Hainan for a bulk purchase of BreathScan Breath Alcohol detectors during June 2017 while Hainan expands their market presence in the People's Republic of China.